103 Best R&B Ballad vocal performances

 Popularity ≠ Significance.

 Again, this is highly subjective.
 There are numerous figures who have achieved commercial success in R&B in different eras such as Eugene Wilde in the mid-1980s, Joe in the 1990s-early 2000s, and Ashanti in the early 2000s.
-Each figure reflects a style popular their era but is not an innovative artist and their longer-term impact remains to be seen.
+Each figure reflects a style popular during their era but is not an innovative artist and their longer-term impact remains to be seen.

 One rendition of a song is more significant than others.